Chart Color Schemes

 Andrews Farm lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation methods.
-Population projections forecast significant growth in the top quartile statistical areas nationally, with Andrews Farm expected to expand by 4194 persons to 2041, reflecting a total increase of 43.2% over the 17 years.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Population projections indicate a significant increase in Andrews Farm's population, forecasted to expand by 4,208 persons to 2041, reflecting an increase of 43.2% over the 17-year period.

 Frequently Asked Questions - Population